866-957-7885

 Cocaine is a type of stimulant drug.
 It is incredibly powerful and as a result is also highly addictive.
 Cocaine was originally derived from coca leaves in South America.
 Locals would chew the leaves to produce a stimulating effect, not unlike a caffeine hit.
 The purified chemical was later isolated and produced synthetically.
 Medical professionals even used it regularly as a painkiller during surgery and other procedures in the mid-20th century.

 Today’s deadly cocaine has very little in common with its origins in coca leaves.
 The vast majority of cocaine use is illegal and dangerous.
 It remains in limited use as a local anesthesia for select types of surgery.
 Typically, people deal and use cocaine in its powder form.
-Dealers often cut it with other substances.
+Dealers often cut cocaine with other substances.
 Something that increases the risk surrounding cocaine use is just how often they cut it with other drugs, such as heroin.
 Combining addictive substances like cocaine and heroin can have deadly consequences.

 Can Cocaine Kill You?